 I am writing this post in response to an article the Chicago Tribune posted yesterday entitled "Lyme Disease: A Dubious Diagnosis", by Patricia Callahan and Trine Tsouderos.
 I recommend you read the article first, to understand the perspective from which I write this post.
 I know this post is long, but I have a lot to say about this topic.
-I recommend reading part of it and then reading the rest later if you don't want to be overwhelmed.
-I just couldn't narrow it down anymore than I did.

 My issues with the article